Skip to Main Content

 ASSESSMENT TOOLS: WAVE (WebAim)

-• Accompanied by their type (ex: "form", "doc", etc.) in parentheses when shared.
+• (When linking to files) are accompanied by their type (ex: "form", "doc", etc.) in parentheses and link only to accessible files.

 Adding Images and Media